Ministry-of-Plugins/demo-reset-pro/readme.txt

 *   Admin who activate the Demo Reset Pro plugin (Demo Reset Admin) holds the highest privileges.
 *   Changes made by admins or other users will remain on the website.
 *   THAWED State Website Isolation can be activated or deactivated via settings.
-*   Permalink Settings page is accessible.
+*   Permalink and Site Settings are restricted for all users except Demo Reset Admin.
 *   All the auto-updates are suspended.
 *   Only the Demo Reset Admin can install WP Core, Plugin & Theme updates.
 *   Only the Demo Reset Admin can install or delete Plugins & Themes.